RSV (Respiratory Syncytial Virus)

-Most kids (and adults, who can get it too) with an RSV infection recover within a week or two, but it can be serious for those without strong immune systems, including infants and older adults, and for them it can be quite serious.
-RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lungs) and pneumonia (a lung infection) in children younger than 1 in the U.S.
+Most kids (and adults, who can get it, too) with an RSV infection recover within a week or two, but it can be serious for those without strong immune systems, including infants and older adults, and for them it can be serious.
+RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lungs) and pneumonia (a lung infection) in children younger than 1 in the United States.

-“The vast majority of kids who get RSV appear to have nothing worse than a simple cold, and never have to be hospitalized for RSV,” explains Magna Dias, MD, a Yale Medicine pediatric hospitalist (a physician who only sees patients in the hospital).
+“The vast majority of kids who get RSV appear to have nothing worse than a simple cold, and never have to be hospitalized,” says Magna Dias, MD, a Yale Medicine pediatric hospitalist (a physician who only sees patients in the hospital).
 “Some kids may get an ear infection or have a fever with it, so it’s important to have your pediatrician evaluate your child if you have any concerns.
 And good handwashing or using hand sanitizer will stop it from spreading.”

 What are the symptoms of RSV?

-In mild cases of RSV, inflammation is limited to the upper respiratory tract (the nose and throat), most significantly causing a runny nose and nasal congestion.
-“The hallmark of RSV is that it causes a lot of mucus production that causes you to blow your nose more frequently,” Dr. Dias says.
+In mild cases of RSV, inflammation is limited to the upper respiratory tract (the nose and throat), causing a runny nose and nasal congestion.
+“The hallmark of RSV is mucus production that causes you to blow your nose more frequently,” Dr. Dias says.

-The runny nose and fever typically begin (then it worsens and peaks) three to five days after the infection starts.
+The runny nose and fever typically begin (then worsen and peak) three to five days after the infection starts.
 For some, those may be the only symptoms.
 But roughly half of all children who are infected for the first time experience the later-stage (and more intense) coughing and wheezing symptoms.

 How is RSV transmitted?

 RSV is very contagious.
-It can spread through the droplets released into the air when an infected person coughs or sneezes, or if you touch a contaminated surface, such as counters or doorknobs (where it can live for hours).
+It can spread through the droplets released into the air when an infected person coughs or sneezes, or if you touch a contaminated surface, such as counters or doorknobs (where it can live for hours), then touch your nose, eyes, or mouth without washing or sanitizing your hands.
 It can also spread through direct contact (kissing the face of a child with RSV, for example).